junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 ![fleet composition](https://yksk.kancollewiki.net/w/images/8/87/Composition_Menu.png)

-In KC, you can have up to 6 ships in your active fleet (Pokemon seems to have set a precedent in 1996), and sometimes a 2nd fleet for events for a total of 6 ships.
+In KC, you can have up to 6 ships in your active fleet (Pokemon seems to have set a precedent in 1996).
 Ships might carry planes, and if they're a dedicated CV, they sorta don't fight otherwise.
 During events you can have up to 12 ships, using a 2nd fleet of your own (combined fleet), or NPC fleet (friendly fleet).

 Fleet composition is an important part of KC , so that you can select the right types of ships with the [right abilities/equipment](https://en.kancollewiki.net/Help:Equipment_Setup) that you have, to fight the enemy efficiently.
 And maybe some [cargo culting](https://kancolle.fandom.com/wiki/User_blog:Tsubakura/Mythbusting_the_metas_of_KanColle).
 In many cases, you might have 2 capital ships & 4 smaller ships for a battle.
 And very often you have type restrictions dictated by the map.
 In rare cases, you can have a janky setup of sth like BB, CVL, CL, 3x DD, to clear an "easy" map (where was the lounge comment of someone having a janky setup?).